 Driving in the EU after Brexit

 There’s nothing better than the freedom that comes with taking your car to mainland Europe, and this won’t change after Brexit.
-Cars, motorbikes, and other vehicles will still be welcome on board our ferries from 1st January 2021, and driving when you reach your destination will be just as easy as it ever was.
+Cars, motorbikes, and other vehicles are still welcome on board our ferries, and driving when you reach your destination is just as easy as it ever was.

 What else might I need when driving in mainland Europe?

 It's important no matter where or when you're driving in mainland Europe, that you arrange adequate European breakdown cover.

 You'll also need to ensure that you have a GB sticker displayed on the rear of your car unless your number plate includes the GB identifier on its own or with the Union flag.